A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Theta Lifts with Polynomials

-We now consider the function $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$, which by Equation \eqref{modOVPhi} is an automorphic form on $O^{+}(L_{\mathbb{R}})$ which has weight $m$ with respect to $\Gamma^{+}$.
-This is the theta lift used in Theorem 14.3 of \cite{[B1]} (in our notation), but the modular form $F$ which we lift is not weakly holomorphic.
-One of the crucial properties of this function is its behavior under the operator $\Delta^{G}_{m}=\Delta^{G}_{m,0}$.
-This property is proved using Proposition \ref{DeltatauZ}, after one transfers the action of the Laplacian $\Delta_{k}$ from $F$ to $\Theta_{L}$, as in Section 4.1 of \cite{[Bru]}.
-Since the regularization in \cite{[Bru]} is different from ours, we give the proofs of all assertions, with an emphasis on the differences relative to \cite{[Bru]}.
+An important feature of $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ is that it is an eigenfunction of (minus) the operator $\Delta^{G}_{m}=\Delta^{G}_{m,0}$.
+The proof is similar to the results appearing in Section 4.1 of \cite{[Bru]}.
+However, as the regularization in \cite{[Bru]} is different from ours, we give the proofs of all assertions, with an emphasis on the differences relative to \cite{[Bru]}.

 \begin{lem} Let $f$ and $g$ be modular forms of weights $k$ and $k+2$ respectively, and representation $\rho_{L}$.
 The equality holds for any $w>1$ and $s\in\mathbb{C}$. \end{lem}